Skip to main content

 LED schematic

-Thus, we can directly connect the GPIO pin to the carrier board's LED interface.
+Thus, we can directly connect the GPIO pin to the carrier board's LED interface, as follows:

 Testbed